wilko339/MetaStruct/README.md

 A Python project for open-source CAD design using implicit equations (or FREP, volumetric geometry).

+This branch is for the development of code to import data about an optimised lattice structure.

 # License

 This project is licensed under the MIT license.